RapidSoftwareSolutions/Alexa_Google_Translate_Skill/readme.md

 	]
 }
 ```
+###1c.
+Define the slots and slot types
 As you can see, the intent has 2 **slots**.
-A slot is like a place holder for a piece of data the user can supply to the intent.
+A slot is like a placeholder for a piece of data that the user can supply to the intent.
 The slots in our case will be:

 - Source: the original word to be translated.
 - Language: the language we want to translate it to.

-Each of them has a **slot type** (SOURCE and LANGUAGES_LIST, respecively).
-These types define what information can go into the slot.
-The definition is done by providing examples of words that can go in the slot.
-For us, they will look like that:
+Each of the slots has a **slot type** (SOURCE and LANGUAGES_LIST, respecively).
+These slot types define what information can go into the slot.
+You define slot types by providing examples of words that can go in the slot.
+For us, the slot types will look like this:

 ![](screenshots/custom_slots.png)

+###1d.
+Define the utterances
-The last part of the definition is the **Utterrances**.
-These are examples of things people can say to invoke this intent.
-This is the data Alexa uses to recognize commands.
-Ours will be pretty basic:
+The last part of the definition is the **utterrances**.
+An utterance is a example phrase that the user can say to invoke this specific intent.
+In other words, utterances are the data Alexa uses to recognize commands.
+Our utterances will be pretty basic:

 ```
 Translate translate {Source} to {Language}